 The Survival Tabs MREs

-Personal water filters are really great for one or two people (so long as you don’t mind sharing).
+Best Water Filtration Bottle: Personal water filters are really great for one or two people (so long as you don’t mind sharing).
 But they’re not the best answer if you need to purify water for later.
-That’s why we like the GRAYL Ultralight Water Purifier.
-This handy handheld device can purify up to 16 oz of water at a time, which can be kept inside the GRAYL for consumption later or can be poured into another container.
+That’s why we like the GRAYL UltraPress Water Purifier.
+This handy handheld device can purify up to 16.9oz of water at a time, which can be kept inside the GRAYL for consumption later or can be poured into another container.
 You may not have room for all three of our options listed in this section, but we’d implore people to at least consider some combination of these items/devices.

 Power & Illumination